+Ensure you have selected the correct LED for excitation.
 Keep in mind that RFU are relative values that may not correspond directly to values measured on other fluorometers.
 For assay related questions- please contact the manufacturer of the assay reagent/kit for additional information.

 Do I need to turn of off the instrument after every measurement session or at the end of the day?

 No. The instrument will automatically go into a sleep mode after 10 minutes of inactivity.
 Simply tap anywhere on the screen to resume the last function.

 How do I clean the measurement surfaces?

 Use a dry lab wipe to remove the sample from both the top and bottom surfaces between sample measurements.
 If the surface is dirty (has a dried sample on it), apply 2 uL dH2O, lower the arm, wait 30 seconds and then use the lab wipe to remove the liquid and clean the surfaces.